We have a school uniform and expect all children to wear it. The uniform requirements for children are listed below.

 Information is available on bso.bradford.gov.uk in the following area: Site Content | Admissions | About Admissions.

 Please click here for further information about admission to Denholme Primary School.

-For children in Key Stage 2 the cost of a school meal is currently £1.60 per day (£8.00 per week.)
+The cost of a school meal for children in Key Stage 2 is currently £1.80 per day (£9.00 per week.)
 Meals should be paid for by cash (the correct amount please) or cheque.
-Cheques should be made payable to Bradford Council.
-Please enclose payment in a sealed envelope and send it into school on a Monday morning.
+Cheques should be made payable to Dolce Ltd. Please enclose payment in a sealed envelope and send it into school on a Monday morning.
 The envelope should be clearly marked “Dinner Money” with your child’s name and class written on it.

 We are all ever-more aware of the importance of a balanced and nutritious diet.
 All school meals are assessed by a dietician from the Health Authority and represent excellent value.